Semi-automatic gun ban nixed in Colorado’s Democratic-controlled statehouse after historic progress

 The western state has a deep history with firearms that is pockmarked by some of the most high-profile mass shootings nationwide.
 Both factors loom large over gun control debates in the Legislature, complicating attempts at such bans that nine other Democratic-controlled states have in place, including California and New York.

-The Colorado House passed the ban in a historic first, after roughly the same proposal was swiftly nixed last year.
-But some Senate Democrats are wary of the efficacy and breadth of the ban, which prohibits the sale, transfer and manufacture of semiautomatic firearms.
+The Colorado House passed the ban in a historic first and what proponents see as a “tremendous achievement" after roughly the same proposal was swiftly nixed last year.
+But some Senate Democrats are wary of the efficacy and breadth of the ban, which prohibits the sale, transfer and manufacture of semi-automatic firearms.

 The state’s purple roots have frustrated attempts at a broader ban.

-“After thoughtful conversations with my Senate colleagues, I decided that more conversations need to take place outside of the pressure cooker of the Capitol,” sponsor Democratic state Sen. Julie Gonzales said.
+“That history, I think, lingers,” said Democratic state Sen. Julie Gonzales, one of the semi-automatic ban bill’s sponsors.
+She added that the proposal's success in the House “signals that there is a new space for us to have different conversations."

-Gonzales said she’ll continue discussions with gun violence victims, responsible gun owners and advocates “committed to doing the work necessary to save lives — and an assault weapons ban will do just that.”
+But for now, at a sparsely attended committee hearing Tuesday, Gonzales asked that the legislation be put to rest in the face of opposition from Senate Democrats.

-On that committee sat Democratic state Sen. Tom Sullivan, who would have been a “no” vote, along with Republican lawmakers who have decried the bill as an encroachment on Second Amendment rights.
+On that committee sits Democratic state Sen. Tom Sullivan, who would have been a “no” vote, along with Republican lawmakers who have decried the bill as an encroachment on Second Amendment rights.

 Sullivan’s son, Alex, was one of 12 killed in the 2012 Aurora theater shooting at a midnight screening of “The Dark Knight Rises.”
 The tragedy catapulted Sullivan into activism around gun control and then public office, where he has spearheaded many bills on the issue.